SUDHANSHU17827/AgriMitra-AI/DEPLOYMENT.md

-# माझे Kisan deployment guide
+# AgriMitra AI deployment guide

-माझे Kisan can be deployed from this project folder, but the full application is not suitable for static hosting alone.
+मAgriMitra AI can be deployed from this project folder, but the full application is not suitable for static hosting alone.
 It has a React frontend, an Express API, a Python ML service, and mutable data.

 ## Recommended production layout